DogMan8/CatChan/README.md

 Chrome43 has a bug around DesktopNotification.
 If you encounter this bug, use canary version of chrome(chrome46) or stop using DesktopNotification.
 You can check this by pasting chrome_crasher.user.js to your console.
 Chrome will be crashed around 3275th DesktopNotificaton by the script.

 <h1>History</h1><br>
+v2015.10.18.0: Improved memory usage and added support for boards' tag in 8chan.<br>
 v2015.10.12.0: Improved robustness.<br>
 v2015.10.09.0: Added a virtual board function.<br>
 v2015.09.23.0: Cleaned up.<br>